Aircraft Welding Diaries: History of Cessna

 When Dwayne Wallace took over Cessna in 1934, the aircraft company inched its way to global fame and success.
 Dwayne actually had a brief experience working for Walter Beech, the founder of Beechcraft.

-Some of the achievement brought in through the leadership are the following:
+Some of the achievements brought in through the leadership are the following:

 - The production of Cessna’s first seaplane, the Cessna C-37, equipped with Edo floats in 1937.